dylanslong/dylanslong/index.md

 # Hello World

 This is my home page!
 My name is Dylan Slong and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Engineering.
+I am class of 2027 anda few hobbys of mine include cars, gaming, and creative art.

 ## Computer Science Projects